stonepros/stone/doc/architecture.rst

                                                                       |
                                                                    +--/

-Three important variables determine how Ceph stripes data:
+Three important variables determine how Stone stripes data:

-- **Object Size:** Objects in the Ceph Storage Cluster have a maximum configurable size (e.g., 2MB, 4MB, etc.).
+- **Object Size:** Objects in the Stone Storage Cluster have a maximum configurable size (e.g., 2MB, 4MB, etc.).
 The object size should be large enough to accommodate many stripe units, and should be a multiple of the stripe unit.

 - **Stripe Width:** Stripes have a configurable unit size (e.g., 64kb).
-  The Ceph Client divides the data it will write to objects into equally sized stripe units, except for the last stripe unit.
+  The Stone Client divides the data it will write to objects into equally sized stripe units, except for the last stripe unit.
 A stripe width, should be a fraction of the Object Size so that an object may contain many stripe units.

-- **Stripe Count:** The Ceph Client writes a sequence of stripe units over a series of objects determined by the stripe count.
+- **Stripe Count:** The Stone Client writes a sequence of stripe units over a series of objects determined by the stripe count.
 The series of objects is called an object set.
-After the Ceph Client writes to the last object in the object set, it returns to the first object in the object set.
+After the Stone Client writes to the last object in the object set, it returns to the first object in the object set.